Yaphabates/Rocket/README.md

 2. LoRA model corresponding to the Base model
 3. Data with answers associated with its CoT process

+The LoRA Bank(including all the LoRA models trained on open-source data) is available in [this url](https://drive.google.com/file/d/1jueVxCyln5DL3tHP_d2UiOM7wMMHJxn-/view?usp=sharing)

 ```bash
 ### Loss Computation